alexanderpohle/alexanderpohle.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Alex, welcome to my homepage!

 I am a postdoctoral researcher in Palaeontology at the [Ruhr University Bochum](https://www.ruhr-uni-bochum.de/en), Germany in the [Department Sediment and Isotope Geology](https://www.gmg.ruhr-uni-bochum.de/en/node/79).
 On this website, you can learn about my past and ongoing research projects.

 My rearch mainly focuses on better understanding phylogenetic relationships of fossil cephalopods.
 During my PhD at the [Palaeontological Institute and Museum](https://www.pim.uzh.ch/en.html) of the [University of Zurich](https://www.uzh.ch/en.html), Switzerland, I mainly studied Cambrian to Devonian "nautiloid" cephalopods, not only in terms of phylogeny, but also regarding their taxonomy and palaeobiology.

-![Reconstruction of some Ordovician cephalopods](/images/Reconstructions.png)
+![Reconstruction of some Ordovician cephalopods](/images/Reconstructions.png) *Reconstruction of some Ordovician cephalopods.
+Credit: Evelyn Friesenbichler & Alexander Pohle*

 For my current postdoc project in Bochum, I now study coleoids, with a particular focus on the Mesozoic belemnites, attempting to reconstruct their evolution via modern phylogenetic tools.
 Furthermore, I am interested whether geochemical properties of belemnite rostra can be phylogenetically informative.